Serving

 Better

-Kidney Beans are native to Central America, but have been adopted enthusiastically along with other beans from the New World.
-This recipe is not only easy, it's very tasty - you'll never want plain kidney beans again.
-This is an excellent side dish for both Indian and non-Indian meals.
+Kidney Beans are native to Central America, but have been enthusiastically adopted in India, along with other beans from the New World.
+This recipe is easy to make and very flavorful.
+See also Comments.

 1